truenas/documentation/content/GettingStarted/Migrate/MigratePrep.md

 Download the [SCALE ISO file](https://www.truenas.com/download-tn-scale/) or the SCALE upgrade file and save it to your computer or a USB drive (see the **Physical Hardware tab** in [Installing SCALE]({{< relref "InstallingSCALE.md" >}})) to use if you upgrade from the physical system.

 ## Migrating from Deprecated Services

+{{< hint type="info" >}}
+Migrating from deprecated services requires disabling active services and could result in service outages.
+Schedule the migration time accordingly.
+{{< /hint >}}

-After installing Bluefin 22.12.3.4, disable the service and the **Start Automatically** option.
+After installing or updating to the latest SCALE 22.12 (Bluefin) release, disable the service and the **Start Automatically** option.
 This prevents the service from re-enabling after a system restart.
 Click **Edit** and take note of the settings configured for the service.